aimeos/aimeos-docs/src/frontend/html/implement-components.md

 There's one thing to note when caching content: Sometimes, a subpart can't be cached because it depends on the sessions or cookies of the customers.
 In this case the whole content wouldn't be cachable at all.
 Fortunately, there's a solution for this problem: The `modifyBody()` method allows any subclient to replace a section in the cached content.

 The details for this are described in the article about [creating new subparts](create-subparts#modifyBody).
-The important thing here is to call the `modifyBody()` method provided by the parent class after sucessfully retrieving the cached content.
+The important thing here is to call the `modifyBody()` method provided by the parent class after successfully retrieving the cached content.

 In doubt, have a look into a full example of a working [getBody() component method](https://github.com/aimeos/ai-client-html/blob/master/client/html/src/Client/Html/Catalog/Detail/Standard.php) which implements caching.